All About Music Therapists

 - Conduct information sharing sessions, such as in-service workshops for other professionals, potential client groups, or the general community.

-When polled, Music Therapists say the following skills are most frequently used in their jobs:
+Music Therapists state the following job skills are important in their day-to-day work.

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.